 Surgical treatment may be effective for pain relief.
 Surgical options should be reserved for patients who have stopped using alcohol and who can manage diabetes that may be intensified by pancreatic resection.
 A variety of surgical options involve resection and/or decompression.
 The choice of surgical procedure depends on the anatomy of the pancreatic duct, consideration of local complications, the surgical history of the patient, and local expertise.
 For example, if the main pancreatic duct is dilated > 5 to 8 mm, a lateral pancreaticojejunostomy (Puestow procedure) or Partington-Rochelle modification of the Puestow procedure relieves pain in about 70 to 80% of patients.
 If the pancreatic duct is not dilated, a variation of the modified Puestow procedure called a V-plasty or Hamburg procedure can be done.

-Other surgical approaches include a partial resection such as a distal pancreatectomy (for extensive disease at the tail of the pancreas), a Whipple procedure (for extensive disease at the head of the pancreas), a pylorus-sparing pancreaticoduodenectomy (similar to a Whipple procedure), or a total pancreatectomy with autotransplantation of islets.
+Other surgical approaches include a partial resection such as a distal pancreatectomy (for extensive disease at the tail of the pancreas), a Whipple procedure (for extensive disease at the head of the pancreas), a pylorus-sparing pancreaticoduodenectomy (similar to a Whipple procedure), a duodenum-preserving pancreatic head resection (Beger procedure), or a total pancreatectomy with autotransplantation of islets.
 Overall, surgical drainage is more effective than endoscopic approaches in relieving obstruction and achieving pain relief (1).
-A pancreatic pseudocyst can also be treated surgically, with decompression into a nearby structure to which it firmly adheres (eg, the stomach) or into a defunctionalized loop of jejunum (via a Roux-en-Y cystojejunostomy).

 In patients with exocrine pancreatic insufficiency, malabsorption of fat is more severe than malabsorption of proteins and carbohydrates.
-Fat malabsorption also results in a deficit of fat-soluble vitamins (A, D, E and K).
+Fat malabsorption also results in a deficit of fat-soluble vitamins (A, D, E, and K).
 Pancreatic enzyme replacement therapy (replacement of deficient hormones to treat pancreatic insufficiency) is used to treat steatorrhea.
-Various preparations are available, and a dose of up to 90,000 USP of lipase per meal and half that amount with snacks is needed for appropriate fat absorption.
+Various preparations are available, and a dose of 75,000 to 150,000 United States Pharmacopeia units (25,000 to 50,000 international units) lipase per meal and half that amount with snacks is needed for appropriate fat absorption.
 The treatment should be started at a low dose with subsequent titration based on clinical response.
 The preparations should be taken with meals.
 An H2 blocker or proton pump inhibitor should be given to patients taking nonenteric–coated preparations to prevent acid breakdown of the enzymes.

 Favorable clinical responses include weight gain, fewer bowel movements, elimination of oil droplet seepage, increases in levels of fat-soluble vitamins, and improved well-being.
 Clinical response can be documented by showing a decrease in stool fat after enzyme replacement therapy.
 If steatorrhea is particularly severe and refractory to these measures, medium-chain triglycerides can be provided as a source of fat because they are absorbed without pancreatic enzymes and other dietary fats should be reduced proportionally.
 Supplementation with fat-soluble vitamins A, D, and K should be given, including vitamin E, which may minimize inflammation.

 The patient should be referred to an endocrine specialist for the management of diabetes.
-Insulin should be given cautiously because the coexisting deficiency of glucagon secretion by alpha cells means that the hypoglycemic effects of insulin are unopposed and prolonged hypoglycemia may occur.
+Insulin should be given cautiously because the coexisting deficiency of glucagon secretion by alpha cells can result in unopposed and prolonged hypoglycemia, which is the hallmark of pancreatogenic diabetes (type 3c diabetes).
 Oral hypoglycemic drugs rarely help treat diabetes caused by chronic pancreatitis.

 Recurrent attacks of acute pancreatitis may cause chronic persistent inflammation, ductal damage, and ultimately fibrosis, leading to chronic pancreatitis.